Personal Injury and Workers Comp overlap

 - On company time

-For example, if an employee is in a car accident while driving on company time, they were still technically "hurt at work," and they may be eligible for benefits under both the workers' compensation law and Florida's No Fault insurance law.
+For instance, if an employee is in a car accident while driving on company time, they were still technically "hurt at work," and they may be eligible for benefits under both the workers' compensation law and Florida's No Fault insurance law.

 Employees seeking both of these benefits can expect payment primarily from Personal Injury Protection.
 The Workers' Compensation and No Fault laws provide payment for some aspects of medical care, and if both are applied to one accident, then P.I.P. pays first.
 If there are aspects of care that P.I.P. cannot pay, then the employee's workers' compensation benefits or their personal insurance coverage can pay for these costs.